 Selling securityholders may offer and sell, from time to time, the warrants and the shares of our Class A common stock issuable upon exercise of the warrants covered by this prospectus.
 We refer to both the warrants and the underlying shares of common stock, individually and together, as the securities.
-The term selling securityholders includes donees, pledgees, transferees or other successors-in-interest selling securityholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
+The term selling securityholders includes donees, pledgees, transferees or other successors-in-interest selling securities received after the date of this prospectus from a selling securityholder as a gift, pledge, partnership distribution or other non-sale related transfer.
+The selling securityholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
 Sales may be made on one or more exchanges or in the over-the-counter market or otherwise, at prices and under terms then prevailing or at prices related to the then current market price or in negotiated transactions.
 The selling securityholders may sell their securities by one or more of, or a combination of, the following methods:

-- purchases by a broker-dealer as principal and resale by the broker-dealer for its own account pursuant to this prospectus; - ordinary brokerage transactions and transactions in which the broker solicits purchasers; - block trades in which the broker-dealer so engaged will attempt to sell the securities as agent but may position and resell a portion of the block as principal to facilitate the transaction; - an over-the-counter distribution in accordance with the rules of the Nasdaq National Market; - in privately negotiated transactions; and - in options transactions.
+- purchases by a broker-dealer as principal and resale by the broker-dealer for its own account pursuant to this prospectus; - ordinary brokerage transactions and transactions in which the broker solicits purchasers; - block trades in which the broker-dealer so engaged will attempt to sell the securities as agent but may position and resell a portion of the block as principal to facilitate the transaction; - · an over-the-counter distribution in accordance with the rules of the Nasdaq National Market; - · in privately negotiated transactions; and - in options transactions.